craigahobbs/ollama-chat/README.md

 A web browser is launched and opens the Ollama Chat web application.

-By default, a configuration file, "ollama-chat.json", is created in the current directory to save your conversations.
+By default, a configuration file, "ollama-chat.json", is created in the user's home directory.

 ## Start Conversation from CLI